webyrd/stranger-loops-talk/README.md

 https://cisco.github.io/ChezScheme/

 The code I write during the keynote can be found in `transcript.scm`.
 I first load `simple.scm` into Chez Scheme in order to load miniKanren and `evalo`.
+The Quine relay code can be found in `quine-relay.scm`.

 The `faster-miniKanren` code is from https://github.com/michaelballantyne/faster-minikanren; the file `faster-miniKanren/q.scm` is a slightly modified version of the original `faster-minikanren/test-quines.scm` file (https://github.com/michaelballantyne/faster-minikanren/blob/master/test-quines.scm)